Kalmat/PyWinCtl/README.md

 Cross-Platform module to gather information on and control windows opened on screen.

-This module is a fork from asweigart's PyGetWindow module (https://github.com/asweigart/PyGetWindow), which adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute
+This module is a Python 3 fork from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute

-My most sincere thanks and acknowledgement to macdeport (https://github.com/macdeport) and holychowders (https://github.com/holychowders) for their help and moral boost.
+My most sincere thanks and acknowledgement to [macdeport](https://github.com/macdeport) and [holychowders](https://github.com/holychowders) for their help and moral boost.

 ## Window Features